arcanaland/deck-spec/README.md

 This ensures that creating a deck can be as simple as placing files into the correct folders.

-While applications should not **depend** on user-visible names (such as localized names) or arbitrary filenames for logic, they **must** depend on the specified directory structure and file naming conventions to ensure the default behavior works as intended.

 ## Image Formats and Technical Requirements

 ### Vector Graphics